Publications and publication types

 To export a publication version, follow these steps:

-- In the root document, select Export as PSML and enter an appropriate number under Maximum depth of forward xrefs.
+- For example, select Export as PSML and click the Show more details option.
+Enter an appropriate number under Maximum depth of forward xrefs.

 - Select the appropriate value under Publication ID for version.
 The publication ID must correspond to the publication version or compare version.
-A publication ID with no version or compare version exports the original uploaded version.
+Selecting a publication ID with no version or compare version exports the current version.